undergroundrap/devbootLLM/README.md

 - `language`: `"java"` (default) or `"python"`
 - `initialCode`: starter code shown in the editor
 - `fullSolution`: optional reference solution
+- `fullSolutionCommented`: optional solution with explanatory comments (preferred when pressing Solve)
 - `expectedOutput`: exact output the checker compares against
 - `userInput`: optional array of strings to feed as stdin (Java only at the moment)
 - `tutorial`: optional HTML string shown in the Tutorial modal